Diheng/HPC_imaging/docs/index.md

 ![D2L_site](img/D2L.png)

 ## Starting with HPC@UA

+Here is the page for requesting an accout for HPC@UA: [HPC Account Creation](https://public.confluence.arizona.edu/display/UAHPC/Account+Creation)

+If you are a PI, you will be registering a PI account, which will give you authority to sponsor individual or group access to HPC.
+For most of the graduate students, you will most likely requesting a sponsoered HPC account, which will be created upon approved from your sponsor (most likely your PI).

 ### External resources
 - Dr. Dianne Patterson's documentation on neural imaging on HPC@UA: [Neuroimaging-core documentation](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/hpc.html)